sindresorhus/df/readme.md

 ### df.file(file)

-Returns a promise for an object with the space info for the filesystem the supplied file is part of.
+Returns a `Promise<Object>` with the space info for the filesystem the supplied file is part of.

 #### file